hubolim/univie/2020W_Game_Theory/Exercise_9/README.md

 **--max**: Payoff matrix maximum values, default is 100

 This means `python NashEquilibriumMatrix.py --run 33 --a 10 --b 8 --min 5 --max 22` will create a 10x8 payoff matrix filled with values between 5 and 22 and runs 33 time.

+**Result**

+If run with the default values (5x5 matrix, 100 times, random values between 0 and 100), it seems that in around 25% of the cases no Nash-Equilibrium was found, in around 50% of the cases one Nash-Equilibrium was found, and in around 25% of the cases more than one Nash-Equilibrium was found.